 Here our main concern is not whether God created matter continuously or in a single act, but whether this matter does need any other matter, as it is the first substrate (to proton hupokeimenon) of bodies.
 What we can deduce from this axiom is that if things generated by nature out of other existing things, it does not necessarily means that things which are directly generated by God, are generated out of existing things.
 The only obvious reason behind this is that nature needs both time and a process (of generation) to perform the act of creation.
 Besides, nature produces the physical objects that God gives existence (huphistesin) to the things generated directly by Him without any need to that time and that process of generation.
 God's production is achieved without the gradual forming and shaping of objects, as His will is sufficient to substance and to things (eis ten ton pragmaton ousiosin)4.
-This would lead us to talk about Aristotle's dualistic conception of nature:the necessary and the teleological element in nature.
+This would lead us to talk about Aristotle's dualistic conception of nature: the necessary and the teleological element in nature.
 Aristotle introduces the immanent teleology conception.
 This means that nature itself strives towards an end, in De Caelo A4, and de GC Aristotle identifies nature as God, the fact that destroys the opposition of immanence and transcendence.
-Nature, and in order to create needs materials, and not any materials, but oia.
+Nature, and in order to create needs materials, and not any materials, but those with specific qualities and inherent necessities1, in the sense that, nature does need all the available materials, but they are used according to its necessity exactly like someone who wants to build a house needs bricks and the one who wants to make a knife, needs iron:

-1John Philoponus Philoponus against Aristotle on the Eternity of the World, Book VI, trans.by Christian Wilberg, p.128.
-2 Ibid., p.129.
+1John Philoponus , Philoponus against Aristotle on the Eternity of the World, Book VI, trans.by Christian Wilberg, p.128.